 Part I – Chopin’s Folk Style

 Today, no musician or pianist would really question the fact that the uniqueness of Chopin’s music is, significantly, a result of inspirations drawn from Polish folk music.
 Custom has it, however, that both these phenomena function within separate contexts and belong to different performance traditions.
 “Towards the source of Chopin’s music” has been conceived in order to break this stereotype, and to acknowledge the inspiration of folk music on Chopin’s creative genius.
-By reducing Polish folk music and, for instance, Chopin’s Mazurkas to a common denominator, we aim to give to the listener a completely new look at his music.
-Such an interpretation of or insight into Chopin’s Mazurkas has not been presented before.
+By reducing Polish folk music and, for instance, Chopin’s mazurkas to a common denominator, we aim to give the listener a completely new look at his music.
+Such an interpretation of or insight into Chopin’s mazurkas has not been presented before.

-The basic instrument of the Polish folk music is the violin.
+The basic instrument of Polish folk music is the violin.
 Since the modern violin is a relatively new addition to folk music, Maria Pomianowska’s band decided to look back towards past tradition, and performs on instruments played using the so-called fingernail technique, using a 16th century fiddle from Płock and a suka from Biłgoraj, instruments that survived only until the end of the 19th century.
-Recently, a 6-string fiddle from Płock was excavated in 1985.
+A 6-string fiddle from Płock was excavated in 1985.
 The uniqueness of this instrument can be seen in the form of the bridge, which has two unequal legs, as well as in the instrument’s basic construction, which makes it closer to medieval instruments (no fingerboard, no tailpiece).

 The 4-string suka has been reconstructed based on iconographic sources, since no specimen of the instrument had survived.
 The exemplar, or “prototype”, used by Maria Pomianowska, is the first accurate reconstruction of this beautifully ornate instrument, the form of which shows some features of transition from the old folk instruments to violin design seen today.
 Contemporary reconstruction was possible, thanks to the long and profound experiences and studies by Maria Pomianowska, with similar instruments from India, Mongolia, Middle East and Far East.